christophknabe/spring-ddd-bank/README.md

 - It is a little bank application, where the bank can create clients and clients can create and manage accounts, e.g. deposit and transfer money.
 - The analysis class diagram is in file [src/doc/BankModel.pdf](src/doc/BankModel.pdf).
 Its editable source by UMLet has extension `.uxf`.
 - An overview of the REST endpoints is given at [src/doc/REST-API.md](src/doc/REST-API.md).
 Additionally when running the REST service, the REST endpoint documentation generated by Swagger, is accessible at http://localhost:8080/ and clicking on [REST API documentation](http://localhost:8080/swagger-ui.html).
-- As simplification an application layer is not implemented, but the interface layer is made transactional by annotation `@Transactional` to class `ApplicationController`.
+- As the application layer in this didactical example would only manage transactions, it is leaved out, but the same effect is achieved by making the interface layer transactional by the annotation `@Transactional` to class `ApplicationController`.
 - Internationalizable, parameterizable exception message texts
 - Capture of each exception message text in the reference language directly as main JavaDoc comment of the exception
 - The application runs against a file-based Derby database.
 This is configured in file [src/main/resources/application.properties](src/main/resources/application.properties)